baptisteruiz/SPARTA/README.md

 | k__Kingdom\|p__Phylum_2\|c__Class_2\|o__Order_2\|f__Family_2\|g__Genus_2   | 10       | 5        | 15       | 10       |
 | k__Kingdom\|p__Phylum_3\|c__Class_3\|o__Order_3\|f__Family_3\|g__Genus_3   | 0        | 0        | 100      | 90       |

+Such profiles can be built from MGS data, using tools such as [MetaPhlan](https://github.com/biobakery/MetaPhlAn.git), or from 16S sequences, with [QIIME2][https://github.com/qiime2/qiime2.git], [FROGS][https://github.com/geraldinepascal/FROGS.git] or [mothur][https://github.com/mothur/mothur.git] for example.
+Please keep in mind that the result may require further formating to be compatible with SPARTA.

 First, using the sampleID columns, an input file for esmecata will be created, looking like this table:

 |  observation_name   | taxonomic_affiliation            |